Security guard: History

-The vigiles were soldiers assigned to guard the city of Rome, often credited as the origin of both security personnel and police, although their principal duty was as a fire brigade.
-There have been night watchmen since at least the Middle Ages in Europe; walled cities of ancient times also had watchmen.
+The vigiles were soldiers assigned to guard the city of Rome, often credited as the origin of both security personnel and police.
+However, their principal duty was as a fire brigade.
+There have been night security guards in Europe since at least the Middle Ages; walled cities in ancient times also had security guards.
 A special chair appeared in Europe sometime in the late Middle Ages, called the watchman's chair; this unupholstered wooden chair had a forward slanting seat to prevent the watchman from dozing off during duty.